wp-plugins/php-event-calendar/readme.txt

 == Description ==

-The plugin is built with FREE PHP Event Calendar Lite edition.
+The plugin is built with FREE [PHP Event Calendar](http://phpeventcalendar.com/ "PHP Event Calendar") Lite version.
 It is a modern, responsive, multi-user calendar/scheduling application.
 It can be used right out of the box as a standalone event calendar application or can be customized easily to seamlessly integrate into your own environment.

-PHP Event Calendar supports multiple calendars, shared and public calendars, repeating/recurring events, event drag and drop, Google Calendar import, email reminder, and many other features.

-PHP Event Calendar supports all major Web browsers as well as iOS and Android devices.
+It supports all major Web browsers as well as iOS and Android devices.

-The Lite edition is similar to full version with a few limitations.
-The Lite edition allows single calendar only; no recurring/repeating events; no email reminder.
+The Lite version is similar to full version with a few limitations: allows single calendar only; no recurring/repeating events; no email reminder.
 The full version has no those limitations.

+PHP Event Calendar full version supports:

+* Multiple calendars,
+* Shared and public calendars,
+* Repeating/recurring events,
+* Event drag and drop,
+* Email reminders,
+* Agenda and custom list view,
+* Event search
+* More to come!

+More information about full version can be found on [PHP Event Calendar](http://phpeventcalendar.com/ "PHP Event Calendar Website") website.

 == Installation ==